A CAV-based perimeter-free regional traffic control strategy utilizing existing parking infrastructure: Methodology

 We consider a general traffic network $\pazocal{F}=(\pazocal{N}, \pazocal{L})$ where $\pazocal{N}$ is the set of intersections, and $\pazocal{L}$ denote the set of directional links.
 A link is a pair of adjacent and connected intersections, denoted by $(i,j)$ where $i,j\in \pazocal{N}$.
 A movement is a pair of incoming and outgoing links at the same intersection serving vehicle transitions.
 It is represented as a tuple of intersection indices, such as $(i,j,k)$, where $(i,j)$ is an incoming link and $(j,k)$ is an outgoing link at intersection $j$.
 Let $\pazocal{U}^i$ ($\pazocal{D}^i$) indicate the set of upstream (downstream) intersections of intersection $i$ if $i$ is not an entry (exit) intersection.
 Let $\pazocal{M}^{i}$ and $\pazocal{S}^i$ indicate the set of movements and the set of admissible phases at intersection $i$, respectively.
 An admissible phase at intersection $i$ is represented by an array with a length of $|\pazocal{M}^{i}|$, in which each element is a binary variable indicating if the associated movement is served by the phase.
 Let $\mathbf{S}^{i*}(t)$ be the phase that is activated at intersection $i$ at time $t$ and $S^{i*}_{h,i,j}(t)$ be the element associated with the movement $(h,i,j)$ in $\mathbf{S}^{i*}(t)$.

-We assume that all intersections in the network are controlled under a base signal control algorithm.
-We consider both fully CAV environments, where all vehicles comply with the control policy and temporarily park when requested, and mixed humand driven vehicle (HDV)-CAV environments, where only CAVs adhere to the parking requests.
+We assume that all intersections in the network are controlled under a base signal control algorithm.\footnote{Any traffic signal control algorithm can be used as the base control for the proposed strategy at intersections within the entire network.
+In this paper, we evaluate the performance of the proposed strategy integrated with the queue-based MP control developed by \citet{varaiya2013max}, using microscopic traffic simulation.} We consider both fully CAV environments, where all vehicles comply with the control policy and temporarily park when requested, and mixed HDV-CAV environments, where only CAVs adhere to the parking requests.
 According to MFD theory, there exists a critical value for the average density, $\rho_{cr}$, at which the network efficiency is maximized.
 In the proposed algorithm, once the average density, $\rho(t)$, exceeds $\rho_{cr}$, the CAVs with a remaining travel distance longer than a threshold value, $\phi$, are requested to park at a nearby parking space, if a space is available.
+The decision to hold long-distance trips is justified both theoretically (see Section \ref{sec:mfd holding decision}) and numerically (see Section \ref{sec:randomparking_limit}).
 After a holding time of $\tau$, the held CAVs will attempt to re-enter the network to finish their trips as soon as there exists available space on the road.
 Note only vehicles that are already passing the parking locations at the moment when $\rho(t)>\rho_{cr}$ will be held at the associated parking locations, and held vehicles will re-enter the network through the road from which they exit the network.
+As a result, this strategy does not generate cruising or rerouting maneuvers for parking searching; therefore, the impacts associated with such maneuvers are not considered in this paper.

 The rest of this section explains the traffic dynamics and the maximum stability property for the proposed holding strategy.
 Since a fully CAV environment is a special case of the mixed HDV-CAV environment, we focus on the latter for simplicity.